by James Currier & the NFX team

 Links vary in terms of strength, which is a function of the durability, closeness, and activity between two nodes.
 For instance, your Facebook Messenger link to your best friend is a lot stronger than your link to someone who you haven’t talked to since high school, but they both count as links in the Facebook Messenger network.

 The density of a network is determined by its ratio of links to nodes.
 The higher the ratio, the denser the network.

 Typically, the higher the density of a network, the more powerful its network effects are.
 The interconnectivity of links serve to reinforce and strengthen the connections between other nodes.
-If you’re friends with someone, for instance, whose friends with all your other friends, the strength of your bond is likely to be stronger than it would be in isolation.
+If you’re friends with someone, for instance, who is friends with all your other friends, the strength of your bond is likely to be stronger than it would be in isolation.